sr320/LabDocs/Gavery_CV.md

 Guest Associate Editor for the Research Topic [Epigenetic Mechanisms in Invertebrates](http://www.frontiersin.org/Journal/SpecialTopicDetail.aspx?name=invertebrate_physiology&st=1704&sname=Epigenetic_Mechanisms_in_Inver) Frontiers in Invertebrate Physiology

-National Shellfisheries Association (member)
+National Shellfisheries Association (Member)

-Association of Women in Science – Seattle Chapter (member)
+Association of Women in Science – Seattle Chapter (Member)

-Volunteer Lab Instructor
-GEAR-UP WASHINGTON (Summer 2009) Summer Institute Session
+Gear-Up Washington (Volunteer Lab Instructor) (Summer 2009)
 *Developed and led a hands-on laboratory for high school students for GEAR-UP Summer Institute at UW.
 Students learned ways to examine aquatic systems by performing bivalve dissections, filter-feeding experiments, and using microscope techniques.*

-Mentor
-ASSOCIATION OF WOMEN IN SCIENCE, Seattle Chapter  (2007 - Present) Girls in Engineering, Math and Science
+Girls in Engineering, Math and Science  (2007 - Present)
 *Mentor middle school girls in a science enrichment program designed to encourage, maintain and broaden their interest in science.Provide hands-on support for students who performed laboratory and field work in diverse fields of science and mathematics.*